vtsynergy/SYCL-Jaccard/README.md

 Please Cite:
  **Edge-Connected Jaccard Similarity for Graph Link Prediction on FPGA**, Paul Sathre, Atharva Gondhalekar, Wu-chun Feng, In *Proceedings of the IEEE High Performance Extreme Computing Conference (HPEC)*, Waltham, MA, September 2022.
 (Insert DOI once available)
 * For reproducibility, refer to the 7 revisions with the key `hpec22` in their tag.
-Input data can be found here: (Insert tarball link once available)
+Input data can be found here: [HPEC'22 Input CSR Data](https://chrec.cs.vt.edu/SYCL-Jaccard/HPEC22-Data/index.html)